dennisbergevin/cypress-cli-select/CONTRIBUTING.md

 ## Committing and Pushing changes

-1. Run Jest tests via the `npm test` command
+1. Run Jest tests via the `npm run test` command

 2. Run `npx cypress-cli-select run` to inspect behavior before you commit your changes